Music in Buffy the Vampire Slayer and Angel: Shy

 After Veruca makes a brief solo appearance ("Living Conditions"), her band Shy appears in two episodes.
 Shy performs "Overfire" at The Bronze in "Beer Bad", and plays two other songs, "Dip" and "Need to Destroy" (rehearsal), in "Wild at Heart".
 Shy's music was actually performed by THC, a Los Angeles-based trip hop duo consisting of singer/lyricist Sarah Folkman and producer/composer/musician George Sarah.
 The three songs featured on Buffy appear on THC's 1999 album Adagio.

 Velvet Chain

-The Buffy EP was released by Velvet Chain in February 1999, following their appearance in "Never Kill a Boy on the First Date".
-The title track, "Buffy", is a retelling of the relationship between Buffy Summers and Angel during seasons 1 and 2 of the show.
-The album also features the songs "Strong" and "Treason", the two songs the band played during their appearance on the show.
+Following their appearance in "Never Kill a Boy on the First Date", Velvet Chain released The Buffy EP in February 1999, featuring "Strong" and "Treason" from their debut album Warm (1997), which they had performed on the show.
+The EP's title track, "Buffy", is a retelling of the relationship between Buffy and Angel during seasons 1 and 2 of the show.

 Sarah McLachlan

 Sarah McLachlan's music is used twice on Buffy at key moments, in the finales of Seasons 2 and 6.